CSCfi/csc-user-guide/docs/computing/disk.md

 | **scratch**  |  Project  | Not available        | <small>`/scratch/<project>`</small>             | Yes - 90 days |

-These disk area have quotas for both the amount of data and total number of files:
+These disk areas have quotas for both the amount of data and total number of files:

 |              | Capacity   | Number of files   |
 | -------------| --------   | -------------     |